-The City estimates up to \$4,800,000 will be available to fund eligible BMR AHF projects for FY 25-26 prior to accounting for administrative and other expenses.
-As previously stated, staff recommends that a minimum of \$1,800,000 be reserved to budget for these other expenses until the year 2030.
+The City estimates up to \$4,800,000 will be available to fund eligible BMR AHF projects for FY 25-26 prior to accounting for administrative and fair housing expenses.
+In accordance with the staff recommendation, the Housing Commission recommends that a minimum of \$1,800,000 be reserved to budget for these other expenses until the year 2030.
 Therefore, the City in practice has \$3,000,000 to award for affordable housing projects.
 The City received two applications for FY 25-26 BMR AHF Capital Housing Projects.
 The first application, Charities Housing - Mary Ave, proposes 40 units, with 19 very low-income units, 20 extremely low-income units, and one manager unit.
 Within the affordable unit mix, 19 units will be reserved for individuals with intellectual or developmental disabilities.
 The second application, Eden Housing - Wolf Rd, proposes 249 units built across two phases.
-The first phase will contain 101 units of mixed-income housing for school district employees, will contain approximately 34 low income units and 67 moderate income units.
+The first phase will contain 101 units of mixed-income housing for school district employees, with approximately 34 low income units and 67 moderate income units.
 The second phase will contain 148 units, with 60 very low-income units, 86 low-income units, and two manager units.

-Staff recommendations are based on numerous criteria that include but not limited to the following: number of affordable units provided, level of affordability reached, special needs populations served, consistency with long range housing goals, availability of other funding, project readiness, community feedback, financial viability, and project feasibility.
-Regardless of award, staff will continue to support both projects through technical assistance to the developers and supporting applications for additional funding from state and federal sources such as Project Homekey+, Affordable Housing Sustainable Communities (AHSC), Local Housing Trust Fund (LHTF), Section 8 Project Based Vouchers (PBV), and other opportunities as they become available.
+Regardless of funding awards, staff will continue to support both the Mary Ave and Wolf Rd projects through technical assistance to the developers and supporting applications for additional funding from state and federal sources such as Project Homekey+, Affordable Housing Sustainable Communities (AHSC), Local Housing Trust Fund (LHTF), Section 8 Project Based Vouchers (PBV), and other opportunities as they become available.

-If either project is unable to acquire planning entitlement, or the City receives additional BMR funds previously unaccounted for, the City will reserve the right to either uncommit funds committed to either project to be returned to the BMR fund balance, or to recommend awarding additional funds at a future Housing Commission meeting.
-Staff recommends that BMR funds below be committed at the following amounts, with award contingent on the developer's attaining planning entitlements.
+If either project is unable to acquire planning entitlements the City will reserve the right to "uncommit" the funds and return them to the BMR fund balance.
+If the City receives additional BMR funds previously unaccounted for prior to the next NOFA, staff may recommend awarding additional funds at a future Housing Commission meeting using the same applications submitted, if necessary.
+The Housing Commission recommends that BMR funds, below, be committed in the following amounts, with commitments becoming awards, which authorize loan agreement execution, contingent on the developers attaining planning entitlements.

-4 BMR AHF Capital Housing Projects FY 25-26 Application Summary Funds Available Funding Requests Funding Commitment FY 24-25 Funding Allocations a Charities Housing - Mary Ave \$4,400,000 \$1,000,000.00 \$0 b Eden Housing, Inc. - Wolf Rd \$4,800,000 \$2,000,000.00 \$0 Sub-Total \$3,000,000 \$9,200,000 \$3,000,000.00 \$0
+4 BMR AHF Capital Housing Projects FY 25-26 Application Summary Funds Available Funding Requests Funding Commitment FY 24-25 Funding Allocations a Charities Housing - Mary Ave \$4,400,000 \$1,916,800.00 \$0 b Eden Housing, Inc. - Wolf Rd \$4,800,000 \$1,083,200.00 \$0 Sub-Total \$3,000,000 \$9,200,000 \$3,000,000.00 \$0